Amukayoung/openpdf/README.md

 ## Credits

 This package utilizes the power of [Puppeteer](https://github.com/puppeteer/puppeteer) for browser automation and [ReactDOMServer](https://reactjs.org/docs/react-dom-server.html) for rendering React components to HTML.
-We greatly appreciate the owners of these libraries
+We highly appreciate the owners of these libraries